ndsev/zserio/doc/ZserioLanguageOverview.md

 - bitmask types
 - compound types which contain integer types, enumeration, bitmask types or inner packable arrays

-All other arrays declared as `packed` will stay unpacked.
-However in this case, the encoder will automatically store some additional packing information into the bit stream.

 **Example**
 ```
 struct PackedArrays